CassaBlanca00/fluorine/README.md

-# Fluorium
+# Fluorine

-**Fluorium** is a lightweight performance optimization mod for Minecraft 1.21.5.
+**Fluorine** is a lightweight performance optimization mod for Minecraft 1.21.5.

 It focuses on reducing unnecessary CPU and RAM usage by improving internal processes and enabling advanced **Entity Culling** techniques.
 No gameplay features are changed — this is a fully client-side performance enhancer.